 One of the best things that you can do as a parent is to set a good example.
 Look after your own teeth with twice-daily brushing and flossing.
 Then make sure you are eating well, enjoying treats in moderation, and limiting your alcohol intake.

 One of the best ways that you can help your children to care for their teeth is by visiting the dentist.
 Being scared of the dentist is up there with the cost as reasons why people avoid treatment.
-You can help to prevent fear from developing by taking them to your appointments with you and letting them ask the dentist questions.
+You can help to prevent fear from developing by taking them to your appointments with you and letting them ask the dentist questions, which is especially helpful if you’re seeing a new dentist and your kids feel anxious.

 Make Straight Teeth a Priority